Rev. Heather Cracknell

 Missing the excitement of school life, however, has driven me back to seek the challenge of school leadership once again and I am delighted to become part of the value-driven, inspirational team that is Open Academy.

-Trust appointed Governor Committee: Chair Finance /Improving Standards Group
+Trust appointed Governor Committee: Chair Finance, Resource and Personnel

 Basil originally moved to Norwich to study law at UEA, however, soon fell in love with the city and has never left.
-He’s worked for a variety of software companies in Norfolk in senior marketing roles, with responsibilities for multi-million pound budgets.
-Currently he is the Head of Growth of a group of software businesses based on the North Norfolk coast.
-Basil is a practicing born-again Christian, and attends the Potter's House Church on Dereham Road.
+He has worked for a variety of software companies in Norfolk in senior marketing roles, with responsibilities for multi-million pound budgets.
+Currently he is the Vice President of Growth for digital staffing startup Pickr.
+Basil is a practicing born-again Christian and attends the Potter's House Church on Dereham Road.

 I am 45 years old.
 I have two children at Catton Grove Primary in Year 5 and Year 4.
 It is possible that they will be coming to Open Academy in the future.
 I am a parent governor at Catton Grove and I am a director within The Heart Trust.